capillariesio/capillaries/README.md

 # Capillaries

-Capillaries is a distributed batch data processing framework.
+Capillaries is a supervised data processing framework.
+It fills the gap between distributed, scalable data processing/integration solutions and the need to provide enriched, customer-ready, production-quality, human-curated data within SLA time limits.

 ## TL;DR